Smoked Baby Back Ribs on a Pellet Grill (Better than 3-2-1)

 At this point, you will wrap the ribs in foil with a mixture of sugars and butter and allow the ribs to cook until tender to the touch.
 When you can insert a probe without any resistance into the meat between the bones they are ready.
 This should roughly take a further hour.

 Once your ribs are at this stage, you can either dry them up if you like dry style ribs or you can glaze them if you like wet ribs.
-You do this by unwrapping the foil they lay in and putting them back in the smoker for a further 15 minutes.
+You do this by unwrapping the foil they lay in and putting them back in the smoker for 15 minutes, or up to an hour.

 So the basic formula you want to follow is:

-- Wrap for tenderness, the meat should probe without any resistance (roughly 1 hour)
+2. Wrap for tenderness; the meat should probe without any resistance (roughly 1 hour)

 The key here is that you are cooking with your senses and adjusting the times.
 You will never have over or under cooked ribs again.